polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/obtain-coretime.md

 !!!info
     If you are purchasing a core on a TestNet, be sure to visit the [Polkadot Faucet](https://faucet.polkadot.io/westend){target=\_blank}.

-If successful, you should see the balance in the upper right of the **Transfer** page update with balances on the relay and Coretime chain, respectively:
+If successful, you should see the balance in the upper right of the **Transfer** page update with balances on the relay and Coretime chain, respectively.

 ![](/images/tutorials/polkadot-sdk/parachains/obtain-coretime/obtain-coretime-2.webp)